-Pantser or Planner it makes no difference when you are knee deep in re-visioning your story.
+As the plot turns, so turns your story.
+Pantser or Planner, HOW you choose to write the story MAKES NO DIFFERENCE.
+Fine tune the plot in the second draft, the revision.
 The first draft is to get the story down on paper.
-How you choose to write the story MAKES NO DIFFERENCE.
-It’s the second draft, the revision, that matters.
+It’s the revisioning that matters.
 This is where you take that diamond in the rough and cut away everything that gets in the way of your reader seeing the shining gem inside.
 In the final analysis, for your story has to have some kind of structure, some thread of a plot, that will keep your reader engaged.

 Lesson 5: Re-Visioning Your Story